Dasharo/docs/docs/unified-test-documentation/dasharo-security/200-tpm-support.md

 **Expected result**

-1. The command should return informations about TPM state: if the TPM is present, ready and enabled:
+1. The command should return information about TPM state: if the TPM is present, ready and enabled:

 ```text